Nov. 15, 2018

 This panel of experts will react and respond to FOSI’s Online Generation Gap research with detailed analysis of the findings and discussion of how to reach different communities with online safety resources.

-The first plenary panel will explore the ways in which different countries approach creating a culture of responsibility.
-Incorporating government, industry, law enforcement, teachers, parents and the kids themselves is vital to ensuring online safety for all.
+The second plenary panel will explore the ways in which different countries approach creating a culture of responsibility.
+Incorporating government, industry, law enforcement, teachers, parents, and the kids themselves is vital to ensuring online safety for all.
 The panel will feature representatives from Australia, India, and the European Union.

 This panel will examine the impact of the European General Data Protection Regulation on companies and on the protection of children’s data.
 It will also cover new US privacy proposals and self-regulatory efforts to ensure online privacy.